dazinator/DotNet.Cabinet/README.md

 ```

 Next, create a cabinet.
 This represents the virtual file system.
-It uses the storage provider we just created so that users can
+It uses the storage provider we just created for its own writeable storage area.
-Add / Update / Delete files within the Virtual File System.
-Because we are using Physical storage, this will result in the relevent System.IO operations on disk.

 ```